-- tree-varieties: The number of different trees defined in the tree-texture horizontally. (default: 1) - tree-height-m : The average height of the trees.
+- tree-varieties : The number of different trees defined in the tree-texture horizontally. (default: 1) - tree-height-m : The average height of the trees.
 Actual tree height will vary by +/- 50%. (default: 0) - tree-width-m : The average width of the tree cover.
-Actual tree width will vary by +/- 50%. (default 0) - tree-max-density-angle-deg: The slope angle at which trees begin to thin out as the slope is too steep to support the full coverage.
+Actual tree width will vary by +/- 50%. (default 0) - tree-max-density-angle-deg : The slope angle at which trees begin to thin out as the slope is too steep to support the full coverage.
 Shallower slopes have maximum wood-coverage.
-Steeper slopes have fewer trees. (default: 45) - object-max-density-angle-deg : The angle at which objects and buildings become less dense due to a steep slope. (default : 20) - object-zero-density-angle-deg: The angle at which the slope is too steep to build on.
-No object/buildings will be placed on slopes steeper than this. (default: 30) - object-group : A group of random objects to be placed on the surface.
-Contains <range-m> and one or more <object> children. - range-m : The distance at which objects within this object-group become visible.
-Note that for realism, 60% of the objects will become visible at <range-m>, 30% at 1.5<range-m>, and 10% at 2<range-m>. (default: 2000)
+Steeper slopes have fewer trees. (default : 45) - tree-zero-density-angle-deg : The angle at which the slope is too steep to support significant vegetation.
+Steeper slopes have no trees. (default : 60) - object-max-density-angle-deg : The angle at which objects and buildings become less dense due to a steep slope. (default : 20)

+object-zero-density-angle-deg : The angle at which the slope is too steep to build on.
+No object/buildings will be placed on slopes steeper than this. (default : 30)

+- range-m : The distance at which objects within this object-group become visible.
+Note that for realism, 60% of the objects will become visible at <range-m>, 30% at 1.5<range-m>, and 10% at 2<range-m>. (default: 2000) - coverage-m2 : The coverage of a single object in m2.
-object: A set of random objects to be placed.
-Contains <coverage-m2>, <path> and <heading> children.

-coverage-m2: The coverage of a single object in m2.
 Lower values mean a higher density.
-Minimum value is 1000.

-spacing-m : The minimum space between this object and any other on the surface in meters.
-This helps to avoid objects being placed ontop of each other. (default 20)

-path : Path relative to FG_ROOT to a model definition, usually .ac or .xml file.
+Minimum value is 1000. - spacing-m : The minimum space between this object and any other on the surface in meters.
+This helps to avoid objects being placed ontop of each other. (default 20) - path : Path relative to FG_ROOT to a model definition, usually .ac or .xml file.
 More than one <path> may be included within the <object> tag, in which case a single <path> is chosen at random for each individual object placement.

-heading-type: Indicator of how the heading of the random objects should be determined.
-Valid values are:

-fixed - Objects all point North.
-Default.

-random - Objects are assigned an individual random heading

-mask - Rotation is taken from the red channel of the object-mask billboard - Object is always rotated to face camera - expensive
+heading-type : Indicator of how the heading of the random objects should be determined.
+Valid values are: fixed - Objects all point North.
+Default. random - Objects are assigned an individual random heading mask - Rotation is taken from the red channel of the object-mask billboard - Object is always rotated to face camera - expensive